 Some employment law attorneys take such cases on a contingency basis.
 That means that the lawyer will not be paid until you win your claim and recover damages.

 Be sure to discuss the payment process with the attorney during your consultation.
-There is a time limit for pursuing such a claim, so complete the Free Case Evaluation Form on this page so someone from a law office who handles such cases in your area can get back with you and discuss your rights and legal options.
+There is a time limit for pursuing such a claim, so complete the Free Case Evaluation Form to get connected with an independent, participating attorney who subscribes to the website.